koenk/gbit/README.md

 ### C++ compatibility

-The test framework is written in C, but can interact with CPUs written in C++ as well.
-Simply make sure the original interface (the `tcpu_` functions described above) is visible to the C code.
-To disable name mangling on your C++ symbols, surround the `lib/tester.h` include and the implementations of the 4 `tcpu_` function with an `extern "C"` block.
+The test framework is written in C, but can interact with CPUs written in C++ as well by simply including the same header file (`lib/tester.h`).
+When using the provided `main.c`, make sure your CPU operations struct is visible to C code (i.e., define it inside an `extern "C"` block).
 The build infrastructure (described below) can already handle .cpp files.

 ## Building and running

-The provided Makefile will compile the test framework (in the `lib` directory) for you.
+The provided Makefile will compile the test framework (in the `lib` directory) as a shared object file (`libgbit.so`).
 Additionally, it will build `main.c` to parse command-line arguments and start the tests.
-You can add your own .c and .cpp files to the `TARGET_SOURCES` in `Makefile`.
-It will link everything together in a single binary (`gbit`).
+You can add your own .c and .cpp files to the `BINSRC` in `Makefile`, which will be linked into the `gbit` binary.

 To compile and run the tests, simply run make and the resulting binary: